hjm10/WebProgrammingCW/README.md

 *2D Multiplayer Game (monster game)*

 **Game Idea/Rules:**
-- There are 5 players that start running at the beginning of the game  (horizontally across the screen)
+- A player starts running at the beginning of the game, they have ton not crash into the pillars in front of them that are coming up on the screen.
+- they are being chased by a monster as they navigate through the game.
 - After 10(?) seconds of running, the monster is released and starts chasing the players across the screen
-- The players must navigate randomly generated obstacles that change each time
+- The players must navigate through the gaps in the pillars that change position on the screen throughout the game.
-- To win the game, the players must reach the end of the map
+- To win the game, the players must reach the end of the course.
 - Have the option of difficulty: Easy, Medium and Hard
-- The harder the difficulty, the faster the monster and the more obstacles there are
+-

 **Graphics Needed:**
 - [Players](https://craftpix.net/freebies/assassin-mage-viking-free-pixel-art-game-heroes/)